Streamlinelv/cartbounty/readme.txt

 = How does Exit Intent Technology work? =

 If a user tries to leave your shop with an abandoned cart, just before leaving, he will be presented with an additional form that will ask for his email address.
-Once it is entered (no need to submit the form), user's cart will be automatically captured.
+Once it is entered (no need to submit the form), user's cart will be automatically captured and labeled as recoverable.

 Exit Intent form will be displayed only to unregistered users once per hour.
 If the user enters his email address either in Exit Intent form or in the Checkout form - popup will no longer be displayed upon leaving your shop.